Health Sciences · Robert W. Jackson Arthroscopy · UTSIC

-A white cardboard box with an off-white label on the lid contains a hip prosthesis made primarily of clear perspex.
+A white cardboard box with an off-white label on the lid contains a hip prosthesis made primarily of clear perspex (acrylic).

-The prosthesis consists of a “ball” element attached to a tapered “femoral” stem.
+A clear plastic hip prosthesis consisting of a rounded head attached to a narrow stem.
 The prosthesis is a single solid piece.
 A metal reinforcement is visible within the clear stem.
 A pattern of metal wires are visible within the clear ball element.
 These are x-ray markers that will indicate whether the device has rotated after installation.

 The box also contains a folded paper informational sheet.